ynouri/kaggle/talkingdata2/README.md

 ### Scale the features

 This step is specific to logistic regression model.
-This will create new .hdf file with scaled features, named for example `train_with_features_scaled.hdf`.
+This will create a new .hdf file with scaled features, named for example `train_with_features_scaled.hdf`.

 ```bash
 ./talkingdata2.py scale-features --file train_with_features.hdf